ringcentral/ringcentral-api-docs/docs/authentication/tokens.md

 #### Option 2.
 Access token query parameter

-Transmit the access key as a query parameter specified as a value.
+Transmit the access token as a query parameter specified as a value.
 For example:

 ```http hl_lines="1-2"
 GET /restapi/v1.0/account/1110475004/extension/1110475004/address-book/contact/29874662828